 We live in a screen-centric society, so most of us encounter regular eye fatigue from our phones and laptops.
-In addition to screen strain, things like PubMed Central “Effects of yogic eye exercises on eye fatigue in undergraduate nursing students” View Source to eye fatigue.
-A PubMed Central “Effects of yogic eye exercises on eye fatigue in undergraduate nursing students” View Source found that eye yoga exercises worked to reduce the levels of eye fatigue over the course of eight weeks.
+In addition to screen strain, things like artificial or insufficient lighting, poor diet, stress, and aging can all contribute PubMed Central “Effects of yogic eye exercises on eye fatigue in undergraduate nursing students” View Source to eye fatigue.
+A 2016 study PubMed Central “Effects of yogic eye exercises on eye fatigue in undergraduate nursing students” View Source found that eye yoga exercises worked to reduce the levels of eye fatigue over the course of eight weeks.
 The exercises proved to lower the stress levels of the participants and boosted their ability to concentrate while easing the discomfort of blurry vision, eye irritation, or eye dryness that occurs when eyes are strained.

 Strengthen Mind and Body Connection

 High-stress levels cause a whole slew of problems in the body.
-Eye yoga, like traditional yoga exercises, may help to Harvard Health Publishing “Relaxation techniques: Breath control helps quell errant stress response” View Source in the body by centering breathing and focusing on small movements.
+Eye yoga, like traditional yoga exercises, may help to reduce the stress Harvard Health Publishing “Relaxation techniques: Breath control helps quell errant stress response” View Source in the body by centering breathing and focusing on small movements.

 7 Eye Yoga Exercises You Can Try